Dishant402955/Lumen/README.md

 # Lumen

-In-browser image editor and converter: layers (reorder/clone), brush, text rotation, crop, resize, red-eye, retouch (marquee/heal/clone), undo/redo, batch convert, offline projects, and **installable PWA** (icons + touch-friendly crop/rotate).
+In-browser image editor and converter: layers (reorder/clone), brush, text rotation, crop, resize, red-eye, retouch (marquee/heal/clone), undo/redo, batch convert, offline projects, and **installable PWA**.
 Editing stays on your device.

 This is a **single Next.js app** (not a monorepo).